aubreymoore/USFS-Suggestions-2021/CAS-biocontrol.md

 ## Deliverables

 * A consulting report detailing a plan for implementation of effective, self-sustaining biocontrol to prevent mortality of *C. micronesica* seedlings on Guam.
-* Information and biocontrol agents will be shared with colleages on other islands.
+* Information and biocontrol agents will be shared with colleagues on other islands.
 Note that there is an urgent need to rescue the *C. micronesica* germ plasm plantations on Tinian which hav only recently been infested with CAS.

 ## Budget